omnicate/erlang-linux-builds/README.md

 ## What is this?

 `erlang-builds` provides a dependency-free distribution of [Erlang/OTP](https://github.com/erlang/otp) for Linux.
 This makes it extremely easy to install and distribute, especially when building releases.
+Head to [Releases](https://github.com/gleam-community/erlang-builds/releases) to download the latest (or older) versions!

 ## Variants

-We provide 3 variants for each OTP release:
+We provide 3 variants for each OTP release, depending on which flavour of the C standard librar `libc` your distribution uses:

-- *-glibc*: glibc is the most commonly used libc flavour.
+- **-glibc**: glibc is the most commonly used libc flavour.
 Glibc is the basis for almost all popular distributions like Debian, Ubuntu, Arch Linux, Fedora, RHEL, OpenSUSE, and many more.

-- *-musl*: musl is a lightweight alternative to glibc used in distributations like Alpine Linux.
+- **-musl**: musl is a lightweight alternative  to glibc used in distributations like Alpine or Void Linux.

-- *static* (no suffix): The statically linked variant has zero external dependencies and works regardless of distributation or libc flavour.
-Keep in mind that an Erlang distribution includes some shell scripts.
-These are used by default to setup an environment but are otherwise optional.
-It can run even on NixOS or minimal docker containers.
+- **static** (no suffix): The statically linked variant has zero external dependencies and works regardless of distributation or libc flavour.
+It can run even in environments like NixOS or `from scratch` containers.
 Unfortunately, statically linking makes using NIFs and driver plugins impossible; see below for more information.

 ## What is included?

-All variants statically link with ncurses, OpenSSL and zlib.
-This makes almost all of OTP available, except for the following applications:
+All variants statically link with ncurses, OpenSSL and zlib, which means they work out-of-the-box on any Linux system.
+They make almost all of OTP available, except for the following applications:

 - `jinterface`
 - `odbc`
 - `wx` and dependents: `debugger` and `observer`.
-Note that `et` and `reltool` also come with modules that require `wx`; these will not work.
+Note that `et` and `reltool` also include modules that require `wx`; these will not work.

-Documentation and Examples are removed.
+Documentation and examples are removed.
 Refer to the [online documentation](https://www.erlang.org/doc/readme.html) instead.

-Additionally, the Tarball also includes a prebuilt version of [rebar3](https://github.com/erlang/rebar3).
+Additionally, the Tarball includes a prebuilt version of [rebar3](https://github.com/erlang/rebar3).
 The installed packages on the build system are written into a file called `versions.txt` that is included in the archive.

 ## What about NIFs?

 Unfortunately, there is no supported way to load dynamic libraries from a static binary on Linux.
 The dynamically linked variants for `glibc` and `musl` can be used instead (see above for more information).

 Once you start using NIFs it's maybe also a good time to start considering using a "full" Erlang installation, or finding an alternative by using pure Erlang libraries, ports, or C nodes.

+While I have some ideas on how to possibly support odbc in the future, wxWidgets will most likely never be supported.
+If you're looking for an an alternative to observer, [spectator](https://hexdocs.pm/spectator/index.html) or [Phoenix LiveDashboard](https://hexdocs.pm/phoenix_live_dashboard/Phoenix.LiveDashboard.html) can be used instead.

 ## Windows and MacOS